sdbj2063/gcd/CodeBook.md

 * fBodyBodyGyroMag-meanFreq()
 * fBodyBodyGyroJerkMag-meanFreq()

 Seven angle variables contained "mean."
-In this context, according to features_info.txt, "angle(): Angle between to(sp) vectors."
+In this context, according to __features_info.txt__, "angle(): Angle between to(sp) vectors."
 This is not a baseline calculation but a relationship between two data points, one of which is a mean.
 As such, this is a secondary calculation and does not meet the Johns Hopkins project criteria.
 The rejected variables follow:

-angle(tBodyAccMean,gravity)
+* angle(tBodyAccMean,gravity)
-angle(tBodyAccJerkMean),gravityMean
+* angle(tBodyAccJerkMean),gravityMean
-angle(tBodyGyroMean,gravityMean)
+* angle(tBodyGyroMean,gravityMean)
-angle(tBodyGyroJerkMean,gravityMean)
+* angle(tBodyGyroJerkMean,gravityMean)
-angle(X,gravityMean)
+* angle(X,gravityMean)
-angle(Y,gravityMean)
+* angle(Y,gravityMean)
-angle(Z,gravityMean)
+* angle(Z,gravityMean)

 ### 4. Background on Gyroscopes, Accelerometers and Original Data